americanexpress/babel-preset-amex/README.md

 `serverOnly` - Will transpile only for node.
 `modern` - Will transpile for [common browsers](./browserlist.js) n-1.
 `moduleFormat` - Will transpile to ECMAScript module syntax.
-Any other string will transpile to CommonJS module syntax.
+Any string other than `"esm"` will transpile to CommonJS module syntax.

 #### Customizing Babel Config